 The anticipated effects would include mostly positivesas follows:

-1. Quick Backlog Reduction of older forms I-924 across-the-board
+1. Quick Backlog Reduction of older forms I-924 across-the-board2.
+Bring closure to long pending cases, one way or the other;

 3. Quickly denying the clearly meritless, skeletal, or naive I-924s;